The current-gen GPUs competing for your $300 budget in early 2025 are the following:

 Buy Now or Wait?

-Under normal circumstances, the most common reason to postpone a GPU purchase is to time one of the major generational releases.
+Another valid reason to postpone a GPU purchase is to time one of the major generational releases.

-Best GPU Under $300: GeForce RTX 4060
+Best Nvidia GPU Under $300: GeForce RTX 4060

 Graphics cards based on Nvidia’s GeForce RTX 4060 GPU were released on 29 June 2023 – about a month after its main AMD competitor, the Radeon RX 7600.
-There is no Founders Edition reference model of the RTX 4060, but several dual-fan cards from Nvidia’s AIB (add-in board) partners are available at the promised $299 MSRP.
+There is no Founders Edition reference model of the RTX 4060, but several dual-fan cards from Nvidia’s AIB (add-in board) partners have historically been available at the promised $299 MSRP.

-In terms of average gaming performance, the RTX 4060 is not necessarily faster than the RX 7600 but is significantly faster with ray tracing turned on.
+In average gaming performance, the RTX 4060 is not necessarily faster than the RX 7600 but is significantly faster with ray tracing turned on.
 Compared to previous-gen cards, it sits between the RTX 3060 and RTX 3060 Ti, but due to the limited memory (VRAM) configuration, the lead narrows when you turn up the resolution from 1080p to 1440p or 4K.

 Shopping links: